30 B2B SMS Marketing Examples for 2026

 Long sales cycles require ongoing communication.
 SMS for lead nurturing can re-engage a quiet lead, confirm interest, or share a helpful resource.

-For client-facing teams, it also works well for post-onboarding check-ins, service updates, and gathering feedback.
+For client-facing teams, it also works well for post-onboarding check-ins, service updates, and gathering valuable insights.

 Candidate Communication in Recruiting